livkndt/livkndt.github.io/privacy-policy.markdown

 **Information automatically collected**

 *In Short*: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.
+This information is only collected if you click "Accept" on the site's cookie banner (please refer to our [Cookie Policy](/cookie-policy.html)).

 We automatically collect certain information when you visit, use, or navigate the Services.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage